Play (activity): Seniors

-The ability to incorporate play into one's routine is important because these activities allow participants to express creativity, improve verbal and non-verbal intelligence as well as enhance balance.
-These benefits may be especially crucial to seniors because evidence shows cognitive and physical functioning declines with age.
-However, other research argues it might not be aging that is associated with the decline in cognitive and physical capabilities.
-More specifically, some studies indicate it could be the higher levels of inactivity within older adults that may have significant ramifications on their health and well-being.
+The ability to incorporate play into one's routine is important because these activities allow participants to express creativity, improve verbal and non-verbal intelligence, and enhance balance.
+These benefits may be especially crucial to seniors because cognitive and physical functioning declines with age.
+However, it might not be aging itself that is associated with the decline in cognitive and physical capabilities, but the higher levels of inactivity in older adults.

-With attention to these hypotheses, research shows play and activity tend to decline with age which may result in negative outcomes such as social isolation, depression, and mobility issues.
+Play and activity tend to decline with age which may result in negative outcomes such as social isolation, depression, and mobility issues.
 American studies found that only 24% of seniors took part in regular physical activity and only 42% use the internet for entertainment purposes.
-In comparison to other age groups, the elderly are more likely to experience a variety of barriers, such as difficulty with environmental hazards and accessibility related issues, that may hinder their abilities to execute healthy play behaviours.
-Similarly, although playing may benefit seniors, it also has the potential to negatively impact their health.
+In comparison to other age groups, the elderly are more likely to experience a variety of barriers, such as difficulty with environmental hazards and accessibility issues, that may hinder their abilities to play.
+Although playing may benefit seniors, it also has the potential to negatively impact their health.
 For example, those who play may be more susceptible to injury.
-Investigating these barriers may assist in the creation of useful interventions and/or the development of preventative measures, such as establishing safer recreational areas, that promote the maintenance of play behaviours throughout elderly life.
+Investigating these barriers may assist in the creation of useful interventions and/or the development of preventative measures, such as establishing safer recreational areas, that promote play throughout elderly life.

-A significant amount of literature suggests a moderate level of play has numerous positive outcomes in the lives of senior citizens.
-In order to support and promote play within the older population, studies suggest institutions should set up more diverse equipment, improve conditions within recreational areas, and create more video games or online forums that appeal to the needs of seniors.
+A moderate level of play has numerous positive outcomes in the lives of senior citizens.
+To support and promote play within the older population, institutions should set up more diverse equipment, improve conditions within recreational areas, and create more video games or online forums that appeal to the needs of seniors.